arfai1213/AWS-SOA-C02/README.md

     - very cheap, used for archival only
     - takes 3-5 hours to restore
     - **NO REAL TIME ACCESS**
+    - To initiate an archive retrieval job, archive ID is required which can be found from vault inventory
+    - Retreval options:
+        - Expedited - quick retrieval of data, in 1-5 minutes
+        - Standard - Default retrieval option, in 3-5 hours
+        - Bulk - in 5-12 hours for a large amount of data & has lowest cost
+    - Vault lock policy
+        - lock vault for any future changes
+        - 2-step process:
+            - attack a vault lock policy to the vault & return a unique lock ID
+            - if a Complete Vault is not initiated within 24 hours, vault lock policy is removed

 ### S3 Intelligent Tiering
 - 2 tiers: Frequent and Infrequent access